greatAlhazen/Turkish-Cuisine/README.md

 npm start
 ```

-- After those get into browser and specified http://localhost:<YOUR_PORT>
+- After those get into browser and go to specified http://localhost:<YOUR_PORT>

 ## Dependencies